Silverjet: Carbon emissions

 Silverjet claimed to be the world's first "carbon neutral" airline.
 From launch all ticket prices included a mandatory carbon offset contribution to be reinvested in climate-friendly projects.
 In October 2007, however, their offset scheme was altered to give customers the choice on whether to accept the recommended carbon offset after the United Kingdom doubled the Air Passenger Duty.

-In an interview with the Financial Times on 25 January 2007, Lawrence Hunt said: "It’s no use people just sitting around thinking about climate change and pretending it is someone else’s problem.
+In an interview with the Financial Times on 25 January 2007, Lawrence Hunt said: "It is no use people just sitting around thinking about climate change and pretending it is someone else’s problem.
 That is what the airline business has done to date."

 In January 2007, Silverjet was awarded by The Institute of Transport Management as "Environmentally Aware Airline 2007" in recognition of the stance the company had taken regarding carbon emissions.